Sam Bankman-Fried (born in 1992) is the founder and CEO of the crypto trading firm Alameda Research and crypto exchange FTX.

 “Most people already know that, but they’re afraid to speak out”, he declared.

 At MIT, Sam joined a fraternity whose members would spend time playing board and computer games.
 He particularly enjoyed those.
 When he was a kid, he forced his brother to play two games at the same time with a timer.
 It seemed it was the only way he could occupy his mind.

 He stayed at uni thinking about becoming a physics professor, but philosophy once again took a hold of his life.

 In his second year, Sam found out about Effective Altruism.
 It changed everything for him.

 Effective Altruism uses quantitative evidence and reason to do the absolute most good possible.
 It’s not about giving $10 USD to charity.
 It’s about giving $10 USD to THE charity that will have the strongest impact possible.

-Obsessed about the idea to do good, Bankman-Fried decided to focus on making as much money as possible to give it all away afterward.
+Obsessed with the idea to do good, Bankman-Fried decided to focus on making as much money as possible and give it all away afterward.